malfasih/slim3-json-parser/README.md

 ## Testing

-Just with a line of code, and it actually works.
+Just with a single line of code, and it actually works.

 ```php
 <?php